Leipzig English Church

 Please use the menu bar at the top to explore this website.
 We hope that it will tell you everything you need to know about LEC.
 But if it does not, just ask.

-The children's ministry will take a break from 12th July to 16th August inclusive.
+The morning children's ministry will take a break from 26th June to 31st July inclusive.
 There will be organised activities for the children during these services.

 “And Samuel cried out to the Lord for Israel,